-Eight years ago, Maria Penny had implants placed in her B-cup breasts to make them look fuller and larger.
-What she didn’t know then is that she was putting herself at risk for a rare but aggressive cancer.
+Maria Penny had implants placed in her B-cup breasts to make them look fuller and larger.
+What she didn’t know at the time is that she was putting herself at risk for a rare but aggressive cancer.
 And while everything seemed fine for years, that disease was waiting patiently for its time to strike.

 At the age of 34, Penny began to notice some startling changes.
 “I was running and I started getting a lot of pain in the left breast,” she said.
 “At first it was dismissed as a muscle strain as I’d been doing a lot of exercise in preparation for my wedding.
 I had two scans and was told they couldn’t see anything to worry about and they hadn’t ruptured.”

 Then one of Penny’s breasts began to swell inexplicably and became four times its normal size.
 She went to see her surgeon about it and decided to have the implants removed as soon as possible.
 After the implants and surrounding scar tissue was removed, the tissue was tested and found to be malignant.
 Penny was diagnosed with breast implant-associated anaplastic large cell lymphoma (BIA-ALCL).

 She was devastated by the news and angered that nobody had informed her that getting implants could have such dangerous potential side effects.

 “I burst out crying.
 I couldn’t believe this was happening to me,” said Penny, a resident of Lincolnshire, UK.
 “I wasn’t told about the risk of getting cancer.
 I would never have had the implants if I’d known.”

 BIA-ALCL is not breast cancer but rather a cancer of the immune system, brought on by having a foreign object, namely a breast implant, inside one’s body for an extended period of time.